theryanwatson/demo-spring-web-service/README.md

 To use Paged results in a pragmatic way, this project includes [UnwrappedPageHttpMessageConverter](src/main/java/org/watson/demos/converters/UnwrappedPageHttpMessageConverter.java) and [UnwrappedPageResponseBodyAdvice](src/main/java/org/watson/demos/advice/UnwrappedPageResponseBodyAdvice.java).
-When enabled by the property `server.response.advice.page.unwrap=true`, then enable the developer to return a `Page<SomeModelClass>` from the controller endpoint method.
+When enabled by the property `server.response.unwrap.page=true`, then enable the developer to return a `Page<SomeModelClass>` from the controller endpoint method.
 The resulting response will contain a JSON array of `SomeModelClass` and Link headers to control paging, in accordance with [RFC 8288](https://datatracker.ietf.org/doc/html/rfc8288).

 ## Additional Resources